How would you describe Equus Coaching for couples?

-There are all sorts of benefits that couples might enjoy from working with a horse in this way, such as:
+What benefits might couples enjoy from working with a horse in this way?

 - Improved communication

-- New strategies to move through challenging dynamics as they arise
+- Develop new strategies to move through challenging dynamics as they arise.

 - Greater authenticity